About Wigs, Freedom Wig, Canada, Medical Hair Loss

 The Freedom wig is created using a medical-grade smooth silicone base.
 This silicon base has a natural affinity to human skin to help create a gentle suction to hold the hairpiece in place.
-To create the base of the wig a mold is taken of the wearers head so that the silicon base is the exact dimension of the wearer’s head.
+To create the base of the wig a 3D scan is taken of the wearers head so that the silicon base is the exact dimension of the wearer’s head.
 Once the wig is correctly placed on the head, devoid of hair and excess oil, a natural seal occurs between the scalp and the hairpiece.
 A proper seal is felt when the hairpiece feels not tight or loose on the head.
 This allows the wearer to exercise, run in the wind, go on amusement rides without having the hairpiece come off unannounced.

 How long will it take to get the freedom wig?

 Once ordered, you can expect to receive your hairpiece in approximately 3-4 months.

 The new Freedom II Cap, exclusive to Freedom Wig dealers, has helped relieve the heat issue experienced in previous vacuum wig bases.
 Silicone has a natural ability to allow excess heat and water vapor to dissipate at a natural rate.
 The silicone takes on the heat of the wearer’s head.
 Therefore this question of heat becomes subjective as what is perceived as hot to one person does not to another.